Other resource pages

 The first toolkit ever, is this Tu B'Shvat Seder.
 The original text was based on a seder created by a friend many years ago.
 At the time I created the toolkit, finding Tu B'Shvat seder texts was difficult.
 I hope this is a good place to start.
 Version 1.2 was uploaded on 1/20/98.

 I still haven't managed to do well by my Passover Hagaddah, developed by friends and me in New Jewish Agenda.
 It is still mostly in ASCII form.
-The text hasn't changed substantially in 10 years (other than the names of the struggles we mention at the end).
-This still feels good as a Jewish, leftist telling of the story.
+The text hasn't changed substantially in decades (other than the names of the struggles we mention at the end)—I never made the transition from creating this by cut and paste paper to a digital format, so it remains frozen.
+Still, this feels good as a Jewish, leftist telling of the story.
 Please feel free to use bits in your own seders (and let me know of your own online hagadahs).
 For Passover 5765 (2005) I reworked the little Hebrew into Unicode that there is so that it should be possible to cut and paste into a Hebrew-savvy, Unicode-compliant word processor.
 This is version 0.2, which tells you how complete I feel the Hebrew is.

 Did Pat and I feel that we had the definitive version back then?
 How silly.
 My friend, Abbe Don, who is also one of the world's best storytellers (among many talents), posted this summary, this year (1999) on the WELL, whose Jewish discussion area I co-founded, and is the oldest, moderated Jewish community on the internet (but not nearly so old as, say, soc.culture.jewish, which is not moderated).
 I have added reference info for the books she cites, so you can follow up further: